Laury Haytayan: Personal life

-Laury was born to Armenian parents Garabed and Mayram Haytayan on October 13, 1975, exactly six months after the start of the Lebanese Civil War.
+Laury Haytayan was born to Armenian parents Garabed and Mayram Haytayan on 13 October 1975, exactly six months after the start of the Lebanese Civil War.
 She was born and raised in Antelias, a town on the coast of the Metn District in the Mount Lebanon Governorate.

-Laury pursued her bachelor's degree of Arts in Communication Design from the Lebanese American University in Ras Beirut, an area earlier restricted to Christians.
+Haytayan pursued her bachelor's degree of Arts in Communication Design from the Lebanese American University in Ras Beirut.
+The area was earlier restricted to Christians.

 She later earned a master's degree in 'Middle East Politics' from the University of Exeter in Devon, United Kingdom.
 Laury later shifted her focus to the Oil and Gas Sector in Lebanon, as a means for national development and peace building.

+She speaks Arabic, English, French and Armenian.

 Career life

-Laury Haytayan is the MENA Senior Officer at the Natural Resource Governance Institute (NRGI) formerly the Revenue Watch Institute, a framework of the Natural Resource Charter.
+Haytayan is the MENA Senior Officer at the Natural Resource Governance Institute (NRGI).
+This was formerly the Revenue Watch Institute, a framework of the Natural Resource Charter.
 She leads both regional parliamentary and media programs and was involved in the development of a MENA extractive industries knowledge hub.
 Prior to joining NRGI, Haytayan was the executive director of Arab Region Parliamentarians Against Corruption (ARPAC), a chapter within the Global Organization of Parliamentarians Against Corruption.
 She worked with parliamentarians from Arab parliament, developing strategies and action plans to strengthen the oversight and legislative capacities of parliamentarians to promote accountability and transparency.

 Previously, she was in charge of regional grass root projects focused on promoting the role of women in development and policy making in several GCC countries, specifically in Bahrain, Yemen and Saudi Arabia.
 She also worked as grant manager, advocacy specialist and trainer for several international NGOs, including International Research and Exchanges Board (IREX), Agricultural Cooperative Development International/Volunteers in Overseas Cooperative Assistance (ACDI/VOCA), and Economic and Social Commission for Western Asia (ESCWA), focusing mainly on civil society democracy campaigns in Lebanon and Iraq.

 She was invited by the Carter Center for the Election monitoring of the Tunisian parliamentary elections in 2011, the first elections following the Tunisian Revolution and the ousting of Zine El Abidine Ben Ali.

 Since 2004, Haytayan started working with different stakeholders such as youth, women, devastated communities and parliamentarians to build "pro-active" societies, and to promote a culture of accountability and transparency, and rule of law in public spheres and institutions.

-Laury received the Gold Distinction and Excellence Award by the Arab Women Council in 2014 for her role in promoting social responsibility.
+Haytayan received the Gold Shield of Excellence Award by the Arab Women Council in 2014 for her role in promoting social responsibility.

 Haytayan was honored on International Women's Day in 2015 by the Green Party of Lebanon for her work in supporting the participation of women in politics.

+In 2013 she ran for parliamentary elections in the Armenian Orthodox seat in Beirut.
+She also ran in the 2018 Lebanese parliamentary elections.

+In 2025 she teaches Geopolitics at the American University of Beirut.
+She also hosts a podcast and a monthly webinar on energy transition.